aerospike/aerospike-client-nodejs/README.md

 Detailed documentation of the client's API can be found at [http://www.aerospike.com/apidocs/nodejs](https://www.aerospike.com/apidocs/nodejs).
-This documentation is build from the client's source using [JSDocs v3](http://usejsdoc.org/index.html) for every release.
+This documentation is built from the client's source using [JSDocs v3](http://usejsdoc.org/index.html) for every release.

 The API docs also contain a few basic tutorials: